awan1/double_space_tracker/README.md

 Anything that logs keystrokes deserves scrutiny.
 Users are encouraged to inspect the source code, which is as minimal as possible.

+## Debugging / manual runs
+If the script fails because it's missing libraries, you can try to manually fix it by installing the right libraries.
+Either add the missing libraries to `pip_requirements.txt` and re-run `run.sh`, or start the virtualenv and run the tracker manually:

+    # Activate the virtualenv
+    $ source double_space_venv/bin/activate

+    # Install whatever packages are missing
+    $ pip install ...

+    # Run the tracker with superuser privileges, using the virtualenv python
+    # (just using python will get the superuser version rather than the
+    # virtualenv one)
+    $ sudo double_space_venv/bin/python double_space_tracker.py